AudiusProject/audius-protocol/README.md

 This will do the following:

-- Check that you have the correct versions of node, ruby, and python
+- Install the correct versions of node, ruby, and python
 - Install dependencies (npm packages, gems, pods, etc.)
 - Set up command line tools for interacting with the protocol ([dev-tools/README.md](./dev-tools/README.md))
 - Initialize git hooks